HanneWhitt/llm-aligned-rl/README.md

 **Feedback from GPT-4o-mini is highly sensitive to small changes in prompt wording.** While very little in the prompt was changed prior to the final version shown in Box XXX, one version used the phrase 'violate human values' instead of 'align with human values' to emphasise detection of serious negative outcomes.
 This resulted in almost uniform negative feedback, with the LLM critiqueing things like the possible invasion of privacy by the robot.

-**Integrating LLM feedback directly into the RL training loop is costly, but possible.** Obtaining good performance on the task usually required ~10^6 training episodes; using the OpenAI batch API, the total cost of obtaining direct LLM feedback on each episode would have been in the low thousands.
+**Integrating LLM feedback directly into the RL training loop is costly, but possible.** Obtaining good performance from the agent usually required ~10^6 training episodes; using the OpenAI batch API, the total cost of obtaining direct LLM feedback on each episode would have been in the low thousands of dollars.
 Training agents in more complex environments might very well make the costs totally infeasible, however.

-**In this limited context, an accurate reward model could be trained from LLM feedback.** Using feedback on a dataset of 10,000 episodes sampled from the naive policy, a reward model was trained which quickly reached 97.6% accuracy in predicting the binary LLM feedback based on the sequence of images.
+**In this simple context, an accurate reward model could be trained from LLM feedback.** Using feedback on a dataset of 10,000 episodes sampled from the naive policy, a reward model was trained which quickly reached 97.6% accuracy in predicting the binary LLM feedback based on the sequence of images.
 This model was used in the RL training loop in place of direct LLM feedback.